lucianopereira86/Quasar-GreenSock-Portfolio/README.md

 ## Conclusion

-The GreenSock plugin has LOTS of features but it was used only a few in this projects.
+The GreenSock plugin has LOTS of features but it was used only a few in this project.

 The coolest thing we have done was to easily change the portfolio grid structure.